bemanproject/exemplar/README.md

-# beman.exemplar: A Beman Library Exemplar
+# beman-exemplar: A Beman Library Exemplar

 <!--
 SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception